testOpenQ/OpenQ-DRM-Frontend/README.md

 ## GitHub Data Scanner

 Fetching larger amounts of data from the GitHub API is handled by the [@mktcodelib/github-scanner package](https://npmjs.com/package/@mktcodelib/github-scanner).
-The term "Scan" just means: A GraphQL query with one ore more paginated properties, where all data / all pages are automatically fetched and progress can be tracked.
+The term "Scan" just means: A GraphQL query with one ore more paginated properties, where all data / all pages are automatically fetched and progress can be observed.

 It uses [@mktcodelib/graphql-fetch-all](https://npmjs.com/package/@mktcodelib/graphql-fetch-all) and adds [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) storage and [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) on top of it.
 From IndexedDB results can then be evaluated and presented in the UI.